 The define-syntax-rule form binds a macro that matches a single pattern, but Racket’s macro system supports transformers that match multiple patterns starting with the same identifier.
-To write such macros, the programmer must use the more general define-syntax form along with the syntax-rules transformer form:
+To write such macros, the programmer much use the more general define-syntax form along with the syntax-rules transformer form:

 (define-syntax id (syntax-rules (literal-id ...) [pattern template] ...))

 For example, suppose we would like a rotate macro that generalizes swap to work on either two or three identifiers, so that

 (let ([red 1] [green 2] [blue 3]) (rotate red green) ; swaps (rotate red green blue) ; rotates left (list red green blue))

 produces (1 3 2).
 We can implement rotate using syntax-rules:

 (define-syntax rotate (syntax-rules () [(rotate a b) (swap a b)] [(rotate a b c) (begin (swap a b) (swap b c))]))

 The expression (rotate red green) matches the first pattern in the syntax-rules form, so it expands to (swap red green).
 The expression (rotate a b c) matches the second pattern, so it expands to (begin (swap red green) (swap green blue)).

 A better rotate macro would allow any number of identifiers, instead of just two or three.
 To match a use of rotate with any number of identifiers, we need a pattern form that has something like a Kleene star.
 In a Racket macro pattern, a star is written as ....